 Don’t let the title throw you off.
 There’s a lot more than just baseball stats here.
-Phil Burnbaum takes on everything (and everyone) from Warren Buffet, to the stock market, to sports predictors and subjects them to a rigorous statistical analysis.
+Phil Birnbaum takes on everything (and everyone) from Warren Buffett, to the stock market, to sports predictors and subjects them to a rigorous statistical analysis.

 The founder and president of The Analysis Factor, a statistics consulting company, tackles issues in applied statistics and data analysis on her blog.
 Complex statistical concepts and analysis are explained with clarity, though some background in stats is needed to understand most posts.